-What is it and how does it work?
+What is stem cell therapy, and how does it work?

-What is Stem Cell Therapy?
+What Is Stem Cell Therapy?

 As your healthcare provider, it is our medical obligation to provide you with the current treatment options available.
 Over the past decade, the medical field has benefitted from stem cell research.
 These research endeavors have given way to the new and exciting field of regenerative medicine.

 Stem cells are natural cells within the human body.
 Stem cells are immature cells that have not fully differentiated into their designated tissue line.
 Mesenchymal stem cells have the ability to form into bone, cartilage, fat, and muscle.

 Adult stem cells are present within a variety of tissues and organs, the most common sources being bone marrow and fat (adipose) tissue.

-Stem cells can be harvested from the patient or be purchased through a medical supplier.
-Amniotic stem cells are retrieved from amniotic products including umbilical cord, placenta, or amniotic fluid.
-Amniotic products can be donated to the medical field, which are then processed and sold for therapeutic use.
+Stem cells can be harvested from the patient or purchased through a medical supplier.
+Amniotic stem cells are retrieved from amniotic products including the umbilical cord, placenta, or amniotic fluid.
+Amniotic products can be donated to the medical field, where they are then processed and sold for therapeutic use.

 Local reaction to the injection is possible, but rejection is not likely.
 Stem cells that are aspirated from your own tissue have little chance of rejection.

-No. The treatment’s successful effect as with all regenerative cellular therapy is to decrease inflammatory mediators, slowing the enzymes that cause cartilage decay, promoting the production of healthy joint fluid and as many other positive effects on the joint as possible.
+No. The treatment’s successful effect, as with all regenerative cellular therapy, is to decrease inflammatory mediators, slowing the enzymes that cause cartilage decay, promoting the production of healthy joint fluid, and having as many other positive effects on the joint as possible.

 In general, we start with one injection and follow your clinical response.
 If necessary, more injections can be utilized if clinically required.

-Patients receiving injections of stem cells are to abstain from physical labor, high impact exercise or full sports activities for six weeks in order to give the tissue reparative process optimal time to heal.
+Patients receiving injections of stem cells are to abstain from physical labor, high-impact exercise, or full sports activities for six weeks in order to give the tissue reparative process optimal time to heal.

 The optimal patients do not have any joint deformity or instability.
 Optimal patients are in generally good nutritional and physical shape and do not smoke cigarettes.

 While stem cells have been used for decades to treat a variety of diseases, their application as standalone orthopedic surgical procedures is relatively new.
 Research in this field is still inconclusive.

-What is the cost of the treatment?
+What Is the Cost of the Treatment?